Fossj117/fossj117.github.io/index.md

 <br>
 Hi, I'm Jeff.
 I'm a learner and maker of things.

-Curently, I am a PhD student at Harvard and a researcher at Plurality Institute.
+Curently, I am a PhD student at Harvard and research lead at Plurality Institute.

+Outside of research, I enjoy reading, writing, making art, sewing, and riding my bike.

-Check out my [posts](https://jeffreyfossett.com/posts/) for some things I am doing or thinking about.
+Check out my [posts](https://jeffreyfossett.com/posts/) for more things I am doing or thinking about.
 You can also [subscribe](https://jeffreyfossett.com/subscribe/) if you'd like some [emails](https://jeffreyfossett.com/2024/07/10/newsletter-db.html) from me on occassion.

 A recent CV is
     <a href="/files/Jeffrey_Fossett_CV_2023.pdf">here</a>.